mihailo17/Radio-playing-bot/README.md

 # bot-boi
-# discord bot that gets audio from a radio and plays it in the server
+## Discord bot that gets audio from a radio and plays it in your voice channel